 - I want a job.
 In progress still, one year on.
 Hopefully come year’s end I can scratch this one firmly off the list.
 I’d be lying if I said it wasn’t bothering me but life’s unfair and there’s not much else I can do; no use moping, I just gotta keep plowing ahead.
 To quote Pops from Luke Cage: “Forward always, never backward.”

 - I want to read more non-fiction.
-I think I need a quantifiable goal.
+I think I need a quantifiable goal to support this.
 Let’s say at least five more before year’s end.
 Perfectly doable.
 Either that or more curated content.
 What sort of non-fiction do I want to be reading?
 Should I read more difficult stuff?
 A goal I’m considering for next year is to assess the books I’ve read in 2017 and look about deepening my understanding.
 Bonus brownie points for the same topic in the corresponding month of 2018 that I first read in 2017.
 [Example: I read I Contain Multitudes last month so I’ll give myself a firm pat on the back if I deepen my knowledge of microbiology in June 2018**.]

 - I want to finish Infinite Jest.
 In progress.
 Gonna get back to it in earnest come August.